HenrikBengtsson/profmem/README.md

-# profmem: A Simple Memory Profiling API for R
+# profmem: A Light-Weight Memory Profiling API for R

 ## Example